Mankeyss/CustomBot/README.md

 7. You should now be prompted "Logged In As <BotName#0000>!" and the bot should appear online.
 8. To get a list of commands type "help" in the console.
 9. Done!
 You're now done with the installation process and can now use the bot for your own purpose.

+#What has this bot got to offer?
+This bot were made to easily manage a discord bot\na.